KrNel/kure/README.md

 ## A Community Platform and Curation Network Remedy for Steem

-KURE provides a network hub for people to create their own communities or groups for evaluating content to curate.
+KURE provides a network hub for people to create their own community groups for evaluating content to curate.
 It will also develop into communities to create posts within.

-KURE is where you can go to create your own communities and follow others.
+You can create your own communities and have others join to contribute.
 You make up your own criteria.
-You manage who can add posts to your community group.
+You manage who can add curation links to your community group.
 Anyone else can follow your community and engage.

-My goal is to make content easier for everyone to find, by all of us sharing the content we like and want others to upvote, through the creation of our own communities.
+My goal is to make content easier for everyone to find by all of us sharing the content we like trough communities.
+Others can find communities they are interested in and see what is being curated within that community to also support it with upvotes, resteems and comments.

 ----